The Art of Seduction delves deep into the psychology of dating and seduction, including the darker psychology of seducing people.

 Whatever action you take to let them come to you, avoid crowding your target: too much attention early on will suggest insecurity and give no room for imagination.

-It’s mostly interesting that Robert Greene says the direct approach can be quicker and the indirect, carefully constructed seduction, albeit it might reduce the number of your conquests, more than compensate by their quality.
+- The indirect, carefully constructed seduction might reduce the number of your conquests but more than compensates by their quality.

-The Art of Seduction says that great ways of adopting mixed signals is to show attributes running against your physical appearance.
+The Art of Seduction says that great ways of adopting mixed signals are to show attributes running against your physical appearance.